What does the Bible say about Jesus and Christianity?

 4.4 Paul’s theology still makes sense

 Paul was also, in effect, the first to clearly explain Christian theology in its own right.
-Essential examples are: Jesus died to save us; faith in him as our ‘redeemer’ does actually save us; Jesus was raised from the dead; Jesus is God.
+Essential examples are: Jesus died to save us; faith in him as our ‘redeemer’ does actually save us; Jesus was raised from the dead; Jesus as God.

 On the one hand, Peter and the other Apostles in Jerusalem had little need to present any theology to their followers.
 They had Jewish followers.
 And, as practising Jews, they all understood that their message of the resurrected Jesus and his ‘saving grace‘ provided an extension to the Jewish religion.